 However, don’t be so quick to accept such an offer.
 Evaluate the situation to determine the likelihood that you won’t experience more issues, that you definitely don’t want to abandon your trip and ask for a refund, and that you won’t be staying overnight.

 You might be asking, in what circumstances would a passenger accept such a bad deal?
-The answer is simple; if you live near the airport and don’t need any of that!
+The answer is simple: if you live near the airport and don’t need any of that!
 In that case, take advantage of a voucher for your next trip.
-But if not, be very careful not to waive your benefits away.
+But if not, be very careful not to waive your benefits.

-Furthermore, don’t forget your right to a refund when it comes to canceled flights.
-Airlines will push you (very hard) to accept a travel voucher rather than a refund, often leading you to believe that it’s the only option.
+Furthermore, don’t forget your right to a refund regarding canceled flights.
+Airlines will push you (very hard) to accept a travel voucher rather than a refund, often leading you to believe it’s the only option.
 It’s not – if you want a refund, firmly repeat your choice.